r-arvind/r-arvind.github.io/_posts/2020-12-23-how-to-make-your-own-css-framework-part-3.md

 }
 ```

-We will be using <a href="https://necolas.github.io/normalize.css/" target="_blank" rel="nofollow">**Normalize CSS**</a>, which is a really small and an amazing reset.
-You can checkout the code for Normalize <a href="https://github.com/necolas/normalize.css/blob/master/normalize.css" target="_blank" rel="nofollow">here</a>.
+We will be using <a href="https://necolas.github.io/normalize.css/" target="_blank" rel="nofollow noopener">**Normalize CSS**</a>, which is a really small and an amazing reset.
+You can checkout the code for Normalize <a href="https://github.com/necolas/normalize.css/blob/master/normalize.css" target="_blank" rel="nofollow noopener">here</a>.
 It is well documented and you'll be able to clearly see what components are being reset to what values.

 ### Media Queries